 Should I go private?

-Choosing to go private for hysterectomy surgery offers the following benefits:
+Choosing to go private for a gastroscopy procedure offers the following benefits:

 - Gain access to fast treatment

 - A choice of when you want to be treated

 - A choice of where to be treated

 - A choice of the consultant or private endoscopist